Retired high court of Australia judge Michael Kirby has spoken about reconciling his homosexuality and his Christianity.

 ‘But, I don’t want any old gent in frocks to take my religion from me and to me it is still an important aspect of my life.’

-Words from Kirby’s submission in support of same-sex marriage to the senate inquiry into the issue were recently used by Australian Christian Lobby in an anti-gay marriage video, but Kirby argues that God is not anti-gay.
+Words from Kirby’s submission to the Senate inquiry into same-sex marriage were recently used by Australian Christian Lobby in an anti-gay marriage video, but Kirby argues that God is not anti-gay.

 Kirby examines five pieces from the Bible that seem to be anti-gay and shows they can’t be interpreted as such in a modern context.
 He makes parallels with the legal professional where ‘you have to read text in the light of context and purpose’.